How to create culture change that sticks: team-based embedding

 It takes time to figure out and craft the perfect culture for your business.
-From gaining insight to understand your current culture to design the future company culture you require.
+From gaining insight to understanding your current culture to designing the future company culture you require.
 It’s estimated that only 37% of change initiatives succeed.
 So, after doing all of that hard work, how do you actually embed culture change so it sticks for success?

 sorry but, top-down doesn’t really work